 NAUPLIUS Explorer was created from the compilation of these various sub-elements, creating a tool to help the marine ecosystems researchers as well as students or teachers looking for ways to visualize oceanographic data and processes.

 - Choice of Spatial Resolution: Larger grid-size data are less suited for studying smaller geographic regions.
 Some global products even remove the layer of grid cells of nearest to the coastline or bottom to reduce boundary/gradient effects.

 - Smoothing or Removal of Hydrographic Features: The gridding resolution, analytical smoothing (found in the original data or applied after), and the general presentation style all determine what hydrographic features are shown or not shown.
 The smoothing in the bottom two figures reduces (or completely eliminates) the natural feature seen in the Wilkinson Basin (Gulf of Maine, northeast off of Cape Cod) seen in the upper right "raw means" figure.

-The NAUPLIUS Visualizer lets a user quickly and easily:
+The NAUPLIUS Explorer lets a user quickly and easily:

 - compare data from different data sets and data products on a common color-scale and map,

 - compare different variables (temperature, nutrients, biology) on a common map,

 - compare data at variety of different gridding resolutions,